 o Actual use by others for similar goods or services

-Is the mark a color?

-Where color alone is claimed as a mark, Qualitex holds that it is not inherently distinctive it can acquire distinctiveness through secondary meaning.

-In addition to analyzing whether the color may have secondary meaning, consider also functionality.
-If a color is functional, it’s unprotectable whether it has secondary meaning or not.

 Has the mark acquired distinctiveness through secondary meaning?

+As Zatarains says:

+“The concept of secondary meaning recognizes that words with an ordinary and primary meaning of their own may by long use with a particular product, come to be known by the public as specifically designating that product.
+In order to establish a secondary meaning for a term, a plaintiff must show that the primary significance of the term in the minds of the consuming public is not the product but the producer.
+The burden of proof to establish secondary meaning rests at all times with the plaintiff; this burden is not an easy one to satisfy, for [a] high degree of proof is necessary to establish secondary meaning for a descriptive term.”

+(internal quotation and citation omitted)

 Can it be argued that the mark is generic?

 If a mark is generic, it is not protectable as a trademark.
 What matters is the primary significance of the claimed mark – whether its primary significance is as a kind of product as opposed to a source-identifying mark.